lere01/tutorial_nqs/README.md

 ### Advanced Users (Makefile)

-If you are comfortable with using `makefile` then you can use the following commands
+The advantage of the Make commands is the fine grained control you get over running/stopping the app and cleaning your environment.
+So if you already have `make` setup on your PC/Mac, then using the following commands would serve better.

 1. Run the setup and start the application: